etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-use-advanced-sequences.md

 	Please be aware that both Transactional and Non-Transactional Sequences, as configured in our system, are not supported within Database Stored Procedures (PLs).
 This includes specific processes like POSOrder, which cannot utilize these sequences.
 Implementing these sequences in PLs, such as within the POSOrder process, may result in system malfunctions or errors.
 These sequences are tailored for the application layer and may not align with the procedural context of direct database operations.

-### Quick sequence setup
+## Quick Sequence Setup

 1. First, log-in as “System administrator”.
 Open the `Application` > `Application Dictionary ` >`Tables and Columns` Select the Column that you want to set as a sequence and change the Reference field to Transactional Sequence or non-Transactional sequence.

 	!!! info
 		If you want to define a new sequence reference, you must add it in **Reference Search Key** field and the parent (Base Sequence) must be in the **Reference** field.
-		See how to create a new reference in [new sequence reference](/developer-guide/etendo-classic/how-to-guides/how-to-use-advanced-sequences/#new-sequence-reference).
+		See how to create a new reference in [new sequence reference](../../../developer-guide/etendo-classic/how-to-guides/how-to-use-advanced-sequences.md#new-sequence-reference).

 	<figure markdown>
   ![Image title](../../../assets/legacy/technicaldocumentation/platform/quicksequence.png){ width="700" }